 An avocado shell stuffed with shrimp, papaya and cubed avocado make a pretty starter.

 And there is even a surprising dessert made from avocado with orange and whipped cream.

 "Tomates” (tomatoes) you can get everywhere in the world, but here, where they are “at home” they are terrific and available during the whole year.
 No more canned tomatoes for me!

 Tomato sauce made from fresh tomatoes is so much better and so easy to make.
-Mean times I make even ketchup, without preservatives of course.
+I even make ketchup, without preservatives of course!